Form¶

 - Message after sending form

-After your user pressed the submit button, they will be provided with a message containing the ticket number of the newly created ticket.
+After users click the submit button, a message gets shown with the ticket number of the newly created ticket.
+Example for default configuration:

 Thank you for your inquiry (#31015)!
 We'll contact you as soon as possible.